-- 1. Carefully remove the mounting plate, which is attached to the back of the indoor unit. - 2.
-Using the Stencil, determine the wall hole position.
+- Carefully remove the mounting plate, which is attached on the back of the indoor unit. - Using the stencil, determine the wall hole position.
 The mounting plate should be located horizontally and level on the wall.
-All minimum spacings shown in Fig. 6 should be maintained. - 3.
+All minimum spacings (See Fig. 8 - on page 9) should be maintained. - 3.
 If the wall is block, brick, concrete or similar material, drill 0.2" (5 mm) diameter holes and insert the anchors for the appropriate mounting screws. - 4.
 Attach the mounting plate to the wall.